What is PROMYS India?

 “Since the program is so intensive and so well structured, one actually feels the heavenly bliss of reasoning at every step...
 PROMYS actually prepares people for life, not just number theory."
 Nilava Metya, Mehta Fellow to PROMYS 2018 and 2019

 PROMYS India is a partnership of PROMYS with Ashoka University.
 A challenging six-week summer programme, PROMYS India is designed to encourage mathematically talented secondary and higher secondary students to explore the creative world of mathematics.
 Exposed to mathematics that is both beautiful and daunting, participants learn not just as students but as scientists.

-Thanks to the generosity of its sponsors, PROMYS India 2020 is free of charge to all participants.
+Thanks to the generosity of its sponsors, PROMYS India 2021 will be free of charge to all participants.

 PROMYS India aims to provide an environment for talented young people that will encourage curiosity and a deep personal involvement with the creative and collaborative elements of mathematics and science.
 It is designed to encourage habits of thought that will lead to scientific independence and creativity.
 At the same time, it seeks to foster interaction between the PROMYS India community and the larger community of research mathematicians and scientists currently working in academia and industry.

 The emphasis at PROMYS India is on asking good and creative questions, on hard work and persistence, on clarity of thought and precision of expression, on depth of understanding, on respect for people and ideas, and on the sheer joy of acquiring mathematical insight.
 PROMYS India participants are asked to push themselves beyond the limits of their knowledge.
 They are given a richly interactive environment within which to learn, explore, and build friendships.